Azure Digital Twins Swagger reference documentation

-Follow the steps in this quickstart to create and configure an Azure AD application.
+Follow the steps in the Quickstart to create and configure an Azure Active Directory application.
 Alternatively, you can reuse an existing app registration.

-Add the following Redirect url to your Azure AD app registration:
+Add the following Redirect URI to your Azure Active Directory app registration:

 Name Replace with Example YOUR_SWAGGER_URL Your Management REST API documentation URL found in the portal

-Copy the Client ID of your Azure AD app.
+Copy the Client ID of your Azure Active Directory app.